Anne of Denmark: An English estate and income for the Queen

 A council was appointed in 1593 by the Parliament of Scotland to look after her landed estates and income.
+Anne of Denmark's household expenses in Scotland were alleviated by money given to James VI by Elizabeth I. Between July 1591 and September 1594, she received £18,796 Scots.
 At the end of December 1595, the Queen's council, re-appointed as a financial administration known as the Octavians, gave Anne of Denmark a purse of gold which she then presented to the king as a New Year's Day gift.

 Anne's financial position changed in England when she was awarded a new jointure estate based on lands, manors, and parks which had previously been given to Catherine of Aragon.
 Administrators, led by Sir Robert Cecil, were appointed in November 1603, while the court was at Wilton House.
 The yearly income would be £6,376 according to a summary sent by King James to Anne's brother Christian IV for approval in December 1603.
 Anne wrote to Christian IV, pleased by the comparison with Catherine of Aragon, who was also a king's daughter.
+An Act for the Confirmation of the Jointure was discussed and read in the House of Commons on 24 May 1604.

 The estate included Somerset House, the Honour of Hatfield, Pontefract Castle, Nonsuch Palace, and the old palace at Havering-atte-Bower.
 Robert Cecil had considered other royal dowries, including those of Cecily of York, Mary Tudor, and Mary of France.
 Thomas Edmondes heard the settlement was "as much, or rather more, than has been granted to any former King's wife".
+The manor of Topsham in Devon included admiralty rights at the port, and in July 1606 (after the sudden death of its owner) she obtained a cargo of tobacco from Venezuela.